-(iv) A written project description shall be part of the notice.
-In addition, the notice shall describe the project review process, information on how to obtain additional information and the contact information of the Planning Department.

-(v) The building permit application number(s) shall be disclosed in the written notice.

-(vi) -11x17 sized or equivalent drawings to scale shall be included with the written notice.
-The drawings shall illustrate the existing and proposed conditions in relationship to the adjacent properties.
+1 (iv) A written project description shall be part of the notice.
+In addition, the 2 notice shall describe the project review process, information on how to obtain additional information, 3 and the contact information of the Planning Department.
+4 The building permit application number(s) shall be disclosed in the (v)5 written notice.
+6 (vi)-11x17 sized or equivalent drawings to scale shall be included with the 7 written notice.
+The drawings shall illustrate the existing and proposed conditions in relationship to the 8 adjacent properties.
 All dimensions and text throughout the drawings shall be legible.
-The drawings shall include a site plan, floor plans, and elevations documenting dimensional changes that correspond to the basic features included in the written notice.
+The drawings 9 shall include a site plan, floor plans, and elevations documenting dimensional changes that correspond 10 to the basic features included in the written notice.
 The existing and proposed site plan shall illustrate the project including the full lots and structures of the directly adjacent properties.
-The existing and proposed floor plans shall illustrate the location and removal of interior and exterior walls.
-The use of each room shall be labeled.
+The existing and 11 12 proposed floor plans shall illustrate the location and removal of interior and exterior walls.
+The use of 13 each room shall be labeled.
 Significant dimensions shall be provided to document the change proposed by the project.
-The existing and proposed elevations shall document the change in building volume: height and depth.
-Dimensional changes shall be documented, including overall building height and also parapets, penthouses, and other proposed vertical and horizontal building extensions.
-The front and rear elevations shall include the full profiles of the adjacent structures including the adjacent structures including in the foreground of the project, and the adjacent windows, lightwells and general massing shall be illustrated.

-(vii) Language Access.
-All forms of public notice provided pursuant to this subsection 207(c)(6)(H) shall comply with the requirements of the Language Access Ordinance, Chapter 91 of the Administrative Code, to provide vital information about the Planning Department's services or programs in the languages spoken by a Substantial Number of Limited English Speaking Persons, as defined in Chapter 91.
+The existing and proposed elevations shall document the change in building volume: 14 15 height and depth.
+Dimensional changes shall be documented, including overall building height and 16 also parapets, penthouses, and other proposed vertical and horizontal building extensions.
+The front 17 and rear elevations shall include the full profiles of the adjacent structures including the adjacent 18 structures' doors, windows, and general massing.
+Each side elevation shall include the full profile of the adjacent building in the foreground of the project, and the adjacent windows, lightwells and 19 20 general massing shall be illustrated.
+21 (vii) Language Access.
+All forms of public notice provided pursuant to this 22 subsection 207(c)(6)(H) shall comply with the requirements of the Language Access Ordinance, 23 Chapter 91 of the Administrative Code, to provide vital information about the Planning Department's 24 services or programs in the languages spoken by a Substantial Number of Limited English Speaking 25 Persons, as defined in Chapter 91.
 The notices required by this subsection 207(c)(6)(H) shall contain